What is Shopify and how does it work?

-Assuming that a lot of you are complete beginners, I have to make sure that you're familiar with the basics of this online business.
+Assuming that most of you are beginners in the field, I want to make sure that you understand the basics of this business model.

 Basically, dropshipping is a supply chain management method in which the retailer doesn’t keep goods in stock.
 Instead, he transfers his customer’s orders to a manufacturer/another retailer/wholesaler, who then ships the goods to the customer.

-Alright, some of those terms might be confusing, so let me spill it out in plain English:
+Alright, some of those terms might be confusing, so let me spell them out in plain English:

-In short, dropshipping is sort of a retail business.
+In short, dropshipping is a type of retail business.

-Meaning, when you're a dropshipper, your profits will come from the difference between the wholesale and retail price.
+Developing such a business means that your profits will come from the difference between wholesale and retail prices.

 What Is Shopify?

-On the contrary, using Shopify will eliminate the potential expenses of hiring a web developer or design agency.
+Using the platform doesn’t require hiring a web developer or design agency.

-That being said, if you know a thing or two about HTML and CSS, you'll be happy to find out that the platform will let you edit both of them.
+Those of you familiar with HTML and CSS will be glad to find out that Shopify will allow you to edit both of them.

-Also, it’s really important to clarify that Shopify will host your newly created store as well.
+Also, it’s worth mentioning that Shopify will host your store as well.